Capture of Olovo (1941)

-The Capture of Olovo (1 November — 17 December 1941) was a battle fought between allied forces of Chetnik Detachments of the Yugoslav Army (Chetniks) and Yugoslav Partisans against the Axis forces of Independent State of Croatia garrisoned in Olovo in the first year of the World War II in Yugoslavia.
+The Capture of Olovo (1 November — 17 December 1941) was a battle fought between allied forces of Chetnik Detachments of the Yugoslav Army (Chetniks) and Yugoslav Partisans against Axis forces of the Independent State of Croatia garrisoned in Olovo in the first year of World War II in Yugoslavia.

 Background

 On 21 September 1941 Chetniks attacked militia guards who protected a wooden bridge on the railway between Olovo and Kladanj.
 They killed one and imprisoned 9 militiamen, without damaging the bridge.
 On 29 September Chetniks burned wooden bridge between Olovo and Zavidovići.

 On 28 October parts of Partisan Romanija Detachment in cooperation with Chetniks captured village Knežina after three days of fighting.
 Croatian Home Guard and Muslim militiamen fled Knežina and retreated to Olovo.

 On 14 November 1941 Captain Sreharski Janko was appointed as commander of Olovo garrison.
 The 4th company of Sarajevo Reserve Battalion was commanded by Lieutenant Ante Marinković.